anapysasi/day_trading_system/README.md

 #### File: `create_df.py`

 The data from the server is send as dictionaries.
-Its converted to individual lists and this file converts these lists to a dataframe.
+These are converted to o individual lists and this file converts these lists to a dataframe.

 #### File: `feature_engineering.py`